discreetlogcontracts/dlcspecs/NumericOutcome.md

 ## Introduction

-This document combines the [CET Compression](CETCompression.md) and [Payout Curve](PayoutCurve.md) specifications, along with independently introduced [Rounding Intervals](#rounding-intervals) to specify the complete procedure for CET construction, adaptor signing, and signature verification for DLCs over numeric outcomes.
+This document combines the [Numeric Outcome Compression](NumericOutcomeCompression.md) and [Payout Curve](PayoutCurve.md) specifications, along with independently introduced [Rounding Intervals](#rounding-intervals) to specify the complete procedure for CET construction, adaptor signing, and signature verification for DLCs over numeric outcomes.

-When dealing with enumerated outcomes, DLCs require a single nonce and Contract Execution Transactions (CETs) are claimed using a single oracle signature.
+When dealing with enumerated outcomes, DLCs require only a single nonce and Contract Execution Transactions (CETs) are claimed using a single oracle attestation.
-This scheme results in DLCs which contain a unique CET for every possible outcome, which is only feasible if the number of possible outcomes is of manageable size.
+This scheme results in DLCs which contain a unique adaptor signature for every possible outcome, which is only feasible if the number of possible outcomes is of manageable size.

 If an outcome can be any of a large range of numbers, then using a simple enumeration of all possible numbers in this range is unwieldy.
-We optimize for this case by using numeric decomposition in which the oracle signs each digit of the outcome individually so that many possible outcomes can be [compressed](CETCompression.md) into a single CET by ignoring certain digits.
+We optimize for this case by using numeric decomposition in which the oracle signs each digit of the outcome individually so that many possible outcomes can be [compressed](NumericOutcomeCompression.md) into a single adaptor signature by ignoring certain digits.

-We also compress the information needed to communicate all outcomes, as this can usually be viewed as a [payout curve](PayoutCurve.md) parameterized by only a few numbers which determine payouts for the entire possible range.
+We also compress the information needed to communicate all outcomes, as this can usually be viewed as a [payout curve](PayoutCurve.md) parameterized by only a few numbers which determine payouts for the entire possible domain.

-Lastly, we introduce a method of deterministic rounding which allows DLC participants to increase CET compression where they are willing to allow some additional rounding error in their payouts.
+Lastly, we introduce a method of deterministic rounding which allows DLC participants to increase Numeric outcome compression in places where they are willing to allow some additional rounding error in their payouts.

-We put all of these pieces together to specify CET calculation and signature validation procedures for Numeric Outcome DLCs.
+We put all of these pieces together to specify CET calculation, adaptor signing, and signature validation procedures for Numeric Outcome DLCs.

-This specification, as well as the [payout curve](PayoutCurve.md) and [CET compression](CETCompression.md) specifications are primarily concerned with the protocol-level deterministic reproduction and concise communication of generic higher-level information.
+This specification, as well as the [payout curve](PayoutCurve.md) and [Numeric Outcome compression](NumericOutcomeCompression.md) specifications are primarily concerned with the protocol-level deterministic reproduction and concise communication of generic higher-level information.
 These documents are not likely to concern application-level and UI/UX developers, who should operate at their own levels of abstraction, only to compile application-level information into the formats specified here